SINGROUP/pycp2k/README.md

 - Create and run CP2K simulations with one python script.
 - Modular simulation setup by e.g. using functions to create parts of the input
 - Structure creation and loading with [ASE](https://wiki.fysik.dtu.dk/ase/)
-- Easily extract results from the output file with predefined functions or with custom regular expressions
 - Autocompletion if provided by your IDE (tested with VIM plugin [YouCompleteMe](https://valloric.github.io/YouCompleteMe/) and the [Spyder](https://code.google.com/p/spyderlib/) IDE)